On the Round Complexity of Randomized Byzantine Agreement: Lower Bounds on Second-Round Halting

 \end{proof}

 \begin{proof}[Proof of \cref{claim:SecondRound:Arb}] The proof is by induction on $d$.
 The base case $d=0$ holds by definition.
 Suppose for contradiction the claim does not hold, and let $\ds\in(h-1)$ be such that the claim holds for $\ds$ but not for $\ds+1$.
 Let $\gamma_d$ be the probability that all honest parties halt in the second round of a random execution of $\PP_d(\vv)$.
-The assumption about $\ds$ yields that
+Since the claim holds for $\ds$, it holds that